 WHEN DO I DROP OFF MY CAMPER?

 Registration is each Sunday at 4pm!
 Registration is on a first come first serve basis, but cars will not be given access to camp until 4pm.
-Completing the online UltraCamp registration and signing the Release Waiver before arriving at Camp Waianae will make the process much faster.
-Please be prepared to stay with your child as they are assigned a counselor and moved into a cabin.
+Completing the online UltraCamp registration and bringing the printed and signed Release Waiver before arriving at Camp Waianae will make the process much faster.

 When do I pick up my camper?

-You will pick up your child between 9:00 AM and 10:00 AM on the Friday of their week at camp.
+Pick up time for your child begins at 8:30 AM on the Friday of their week at camp.
 Due to the fact that we are unable to provide additional supervision, we appreciate your cooperation and promptness.
 There will be an additional charge for every hour after the pick-up deadline that you have not arrived.
 The person picking up your child must be on their authorized pickup list on UltraCamp.
 Anyone picking up a child needs to show ID, even if the person is the parent of the child.

 How does transportation work for off-island campers?